ACES-UNIBEN/aces-techweek24/README.md

 This repo is created for ACES TECH WEEK 2023/2024 SESSION, a week-long celebration of tech innovation.
 It contains a collection of frontend challenges from [Frontend Mentor](https://www.frontendmentor.io/), a platform that provides real-world HTML, CSS and JavaScript challenges with professional designs.

-How to participate
+HOW TO PARTICIPATE

 To participate in the Hackathon, you need to register on the google form provided with the invite flyer.

-To **contribute** to this repo, you need to follow these steps:
+TO **CONTRIBUTE** to this repo, you need to follow these steps:

 1. Fork this repo and clone it to your local machine.
 2. Choose a challenge from the Frontend Mentors and create a new branch for it.
 The branch name should be in the format **challenge-name-your-name**.